metason/SpatialReasoner/README.md

 ### Queries using Object Attributes

-Select a spatial object by its identifiier, e.g.:
+Select a spatial object by its unique identifiier, e.g.:
 ```
-filter(id = 'id1234')
+filter(id == 'id1234')
 ```

 Select spatial objects by type attributes, e.g.: